dark-teal-coder/t-traversy-data-vis-bokeh/README.md

 - Click [Download ZIP]
 - Extract the .zip file to the working directory

+### To Fork a Repo and Clone it Locally

+To access all of the files, fork this repo and then clone it locally.

+For more information, please refer to [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### To Create and Use a Virtual Environment with Pipenv

 - Install Python to get access to `pip` tool